ForEvolve/ForEvolve.Testing/README.md

 ## The future

-I also have an HTTP test server in construction (started a while back actually) that allows setting inputs and outputs to test API clients, in-memory.
-It is in the `HttpTests` directory, and there is also a branch somewhere that improve it. _This is incomplete, working, but incomplete; both this and the other branch code._
+Here are a few things that I'd like to add:

+-   An in-memory test server that replies configurable predefined values.
+This could become an in-memory mock API to test clients or other APIs.
+-   An easy way to connect an in-memory test host to another in-memory Identity Server 4 to fully test authentication.

-There is much stuff that I want to improve or add to this library in the future, and since I use it myself in my projects, I will probably do.
+There is much stuff that I want to improve or add to this library in the future, and since I use it myself in my projects, I will probably do if the time allows.

+## How to contribute?

+If you would like to contribute to the project, first, thank you for your interest and please read [Contributing to ForEvolve open source projects](https://github.com/ForEvolve/ForEvolve-Framework/tree/master/CONTRIBUTING.md) for more information.

+### Contributor Covenant Code of Conduct

+Also, please read the [Contributor Covenant Code of Conduct](https://github.com/ForEvolve/ForEvolve-Framework/tree/master/CODE_OF_CONDUCT.md) that applies to all ForEvolve repositories.